Simplified decision making in the belief space using belief sparsification: Decision making in the belief space

-Overall, from an initial belief $b$, and considering a given set of candidate control sequences $\mathcal{U}$, we are interested in solving the decision problem $\problem \doteq (b,\mathcal{U},J)$, where $J$ is the objective function\footnote{Certainly, the determinant of the posterior information matrix $\bm \Lambda + \bm U^T \bm U$ is non-negative (positive semi-definite matrix), and larger than this of the prior (as explained in Eq.~\ref{eq:minkowski}); however, the objective function may still yield values which are negative, or lower than the "prior value", due to the normalization element.}:
+Overall, from an initial belief $b$, and considering a given set of candidate control sequences $\mathcal{U}$, we are interested in solving the decision problem $\problem \doteq (b,\mathcal{U},V)$, where $V$ is the objective function :

-where $\bm \Lambda$ is the information matrix of the prior belief $b$, and~$\bm U$ is the collective Jacobian of $u$.
+$\bm \Lambda$ is the information matrix of the prior belief $b$, $\bm U$ is the collective Jacobian of $u$, and $m$ is the number of variables added to the state when executing $u$ (the difference between the number of columns in $\bm U$ and in $\bm \Lambda$).

-For clarification, we described the process as sequential to conform to the common POMDP framework, and to allow generalization; we treat every planning session as a separate decision problem.
-Further, the "maximum likelihood" assumption is not essential, but is used to achieve a clear discussion, where each candidate control sequence can be described with a single collective Jacobian.
-Finally, we can use the information matrix to examine the future beliefs, even if the state inference process is not based on such information smoother/filter.
+For clarification, we described the process as sequential to conform to the common POMDP framework; we treat every planning session as a separate decision problem.
+Further, the "maximum likelihood" assumption is not essential, but is used to achieve a clear discussion, where each candidate control sequence can be described with a single collective Jacobian; for a generalized discussion, where this assumption is relaxed, and where we also allow examination of candidate policies, please see \cite{Elimelech21thesis}.
+Finally, we can use the information matrix to examine the future beliefs, even if the state inference process is not based on such information smoother.
 If the initial information matrix is not provided, it can be calculated by inverting the covariance matrix.